rsonger/software-engineering-lab/_posts/2026-05-20-the_matrix.md

 *In this lesson, we build a `Matrix` class that applies what we learned about calculating geometric transformations and integrate it with our CG framework.*

-Now that we have learned about the usefulness of [matrix calculations](/software-engineering-lab/notes/ch3-1/) for [geometric transformations](/software-engineering-lab/notes/ch3-2/), let's add a new component to our CG framework that provides matrices for transformations of objects in our apps.
+Now that we have learned about the usefulness of [matrix calculations](/software-engineering-lab/notes/ch3-1/) for [geometric transformations](/software-engineering-lab/notes/ch3-2/), we can implement a new component in our CG framework that provides matrices for specific types of transformations.
 Our framework will always use 4x4 matrices so that we can easily handle both 2D and 3D graphics.
 When rendering in 2D, we simply use a consistent value for all the $z$ coordinates so everything renders on the same plane.

 # The Matrix Class

-Our `Matrix` class will have static methods that return different transformation matrices from the given parameters.
+Our `Matrix` class will have static methods that return transformation matrices for the given parameters.
 With static methods, we do not need to create an instance of the `Matrix` class or manage state variables.
-Simply calling these methods will give us the matrix data we need to do geometric transformations.
+Simply calling these methods will give us the matrix we need to do geometric transformations.

 :heavy_check_mark: ***Try it!***
 <input type="checkbox" class="checkbox inline"> In your `graphics/core` folder, create a new file called `matrix.py`.